 Designer Andrew Hart has a ton of free fonts, all of which are available on his website.
 But we particularly like this fanciest of free typewriter fonts.
 Free for personal use, the download includes a full set of upper and lower case letters, numbers and special characters.

 This typewriter-based, serif, mono-spaced typeface was designed by E.V Norat.
 It replicates exactly how characters were once printed on teletype machines, which were used throughout the world for communications and weather reporting and transmission purposes.

-A clear fan of the grunge style, My Underwood is another design from typeface designer Michael Tension.
+A clear fan of the grunge style, My Underwood is another of the brilliant free typewriter fonts from Michael Tension.
 The Canadian-based artist has 20 fonts available online, which have been downloaded over three million times in total.

 German 'Schwabacher Fraktur' Typewriter Font was created by designer Volker Busse.
-Black letter fonts were common in Germany before WWII.
-Because of that, German black letter fonts are widely associated with the Nazis and typewriters with Black Letter monospaced fonts are practically lost today.
+Black Letter fonts were common in Germany before the Second World War, and thus widely associated with the Nazis, so typewriters with Black Letter monospaced fonts are practically lost today.
 The creator explains that 'to rescue the odd' they created a digital computer font.

 Brenton Scrawl Type enables you to replicate the look of a typewriter in serious need of a service.
 This free download includes a full set of capital and lower case letters, as well as the figures 1-9, which includes a backwards 5.

 Metacopy was created by designer Yoshiki Kita.
-The cracked, distorted, small print is a popular typewriter font, having been downloaded over 36,000 times now.
-The free download includes a full set of numbers, letters and special characters.
+The cracked, distorted, small print is one of the most popular free typewriter fonts around, having been downloaded over 36,000 times now.
+It includes a full set of numbers, letters and special characters.